 This section is intended to be a very quick, very rough guide to choosing a license.
-Read Chapter 10, Licenses, Copyrights, and Patents to understand the detailed legal implications of the different licenses, and how the license you choose can affect people's ability to mix your software with other free software.
+Read Chapter 10, Licenses, Copyrights, and Patents to understand the detailed legal implications of the different licenses, and how the license you choose can affect people's ability to mix your software with other software.

 There are a great many free software licenses to choose from.
 Most of them we needn't consider here, as they were written to satisfy the particular legal needs of some corporation or person, and wouldn't be appropriate for your project.
 We will restrict ourselves to just the most commonly used licenses; in most cases, you will want to choose one of them.

-If you don't want your code to be used in proprietary programs, use the GNU General Public License (gnu.org/licenses/gpl.html).
+If you don't want your code to be used in proprietary programs, use the GNU General Public License, version 3 (gnu.org/licenses/gpl.html).
 The GPL is probably the most widely recognized free software license in the world today.
 This is in itself a big advantage, since many potential users and contributors will already be familiar with it, and therefore won't have to spend extra time to read and understand your license.
 See the section called “The GNU General Public License” in Chapter 10, Licenses, Copyrights, and Patents for details.

 Once you've chosen a license, you'll need to apply it to the software.

 The first thing to do is state the license clearly on the project's front page.
 You don't need to include the actual text of the license there; just give its name and make it link to the full license text on another page.
 That tells the public what license you intend the software to be released under—but it's not quite sufficient for legal purposes.
 The other step is that the software itself should include the license.

 The standard way to do this is to put the full license text in a